aclewis242/paramodel/README.md

 If any of those last three packages -- `time`, `cProfile`, and `pstats` -- are unavailable for whatever reason, they can be removed relatively easily if necessary.
 Removing the others would be variously difficult to outright impossible.
 Altering the imports is, however, very much not recommended.

 ### Output and meanings
 When the code finishes running, there are three main sorts of files it will produce: host data (denoted as `h1`), vector data (denoted as `vec`), and `net_output.opt`.
 For the first two, the main image files are their genotype frequency plots over time.
 The `.csv` files record all relevant data explicitly.
 The image files with names containing `freq` are based on the same data as the main image files; they simply depict the results as lines instead of shaded areas.
 As such graphs are harder to read, they do not generally see use. `net_output.opt` is a plain text file that can be opened in any text editor, e.g. Notepad -- the unusual extension `.opt` is only there to keep it from being caught by discarded file deletion methods (`.txt` files are used for some purposes mid-code, as are `.dat` files, and so are cleared out regularly).
+If multiple simulations are being run, the results will be stored in the `full_outputs` directory.

 The `hists` folder is where histogram plots are stored, if the code is told to produce them.
 They display the infected individuals' internal allele frequency distributions at various points in time.
 The `full_outputs` folder is where the results of multi-simulation executions are stored (under a directory as specified in the main file).
 All the data for each simulation is stored in its own folder, and high-level data (i.e. data integrating the results of multiple simulations) is stored in the folder itself.